Vgaurav01/chatbot-task/README.md

 - The question always has a single four digit number XXXX, that's the full fiscal year related to the question
    - In other words, filter for only `fiscal_period == "FY"`, as there will be no questions about quarters, etc.
    - Information about this year is guaranteed to be present in the dataset.
-- The user always asks for a single factual **quantity** about one of the five available for each company (for example question "In 2022, how much was the dollar value of goods sold by walmart?", refers to "Total Revenue").
-Each of the numbers is directly available in one of the CSVs.
+- The user always asks for one out of five factual **quantities** of a single company for a single year.
+   - For example question `In 2022, how much was the dollar value of goods sold by walmart?`, refers to `Total Revenue`.
+   - All of the quantities are directly available in the CSV data files.
 The user will never ask about anything else.
-THe five quantities are:
+   - The five quantities are:
       - `Total Revenue`
       - `Net Income / (Loss) Attributable to Common Shareholders`
       - `Price to Earnings (P/E)`
       - `Dividend Yield`
       - `Return on Equity (ROE)`

 ## Example Questions and Answers